jordandouglas/resub/README.md

 ## Installation instructions

-This package requires BEAST 2.7.7. or newer.
+This package requires BEAST 2.7.8. or newer.

 1. Launch BEAUti
 2. Click on `File` -> `Manage Packages`
 3. Install `resub`.
-If it is not in the list of packages, you may need to add an extra package repository as follows:
-- Click the `Packager repositories` button.
-A dialog pops up.
-- Click the Add URL button.
-A dialog is shown where you can enter https://raw.githubusercontent.com/CompEvol/CBAN/master/packages-extra-2.7.xml
-- Click `OK`.
-There should be an extra entry in the list.
-- Click `Done`.
-- After a short delay, `resub` should appear in the list of packages.

 ### Other dependencies

-Requires BEAGLE installed.
+Requires BEAGLE installed to use the fast multi-epoch substitution models.

 To run these XML files, please also install the following BEAST 2 packages through the package manager
 - BEASTLabs
-- BEAST CLASSIC
 - Gamma spike model